arewecooked.dev

 If you have infinite bandwidth, you're done.
 Ship it.

-I don't have infinite bandwidth.
-I have a USB-C cable running at 5 Gbps.
+We don't have infinite bandwidth.
+We have a USB-C cable running at 5 Gbps.
 Maybe 10 Gbps on a good day.
-I still haven't cracked getting it to 20 Gbps.
+We still haven't cracked getting it to 20 Gbps.

 Here's the thing nobody tells you: you don't have a full second to send a frame.
 At 60fps, you have 16.67 milliseconds.
 And in those 16 milliseconds, you need to capture, send, receive, and render.